melboone/develop_cafe/content/front-end/illustrations/404_illustrations.md

 show_modified: No
 Tags: 404, not-found
 Category: Illustrations
-Summary:  Royalty free illustrations for 404 error pages
+Summary:  Royalty free illustrations for 404 error pages.
+Make a unique journey through 404 error pages on your website Use these illustrations that describe better than words
 Link: https://error404.fun
 Icon: https://ik.imagekit.io/developcafe/404_CiRF3retx.png
 Attribution: No